Anglesey: 20th century

 The Shire Hall in Llangefni was completed in 1899.
-During the First World War, the Presbyterian minister and celebrity preacher John Williams toured the island as part of an effort to recruit young men as volunteers.
+During the First World War, the Presbyterian minister and celebrity preacher, John Williams, toured the island as part of an effort to recruit young men as volunteers.
 The island's location made it ideal for monitoring German U-Boats in the Irish Sea, with half a dozen airships based at Mona.
 German POWs were kept on the island.
 By the end of the war, some 1,000 of the island's men had died on active service.

 In 1936 the NSPCC opened its first branch on Anglesey.

 During the Second World War, Anglesey received Italian POWs.
 The island was designated a reception zone, and was home to evacuee children from Liverpool and Manchester.

 In 1971, a 100,000 ton per annum aluminum smelter was opened by Rio Tinto Zinc Corporation and British Insulated Callender's Cables with Kaiser Aluminum and Chemical Corporation as a 30 per cent partner.

+Governance

+In 1974, Anglesey became a district of the new county of Gwynedd known under the name “Anglesey-Ynys Môn”.
+Until 1974, Anglesey was divided into civil parishes for the purpose of local government; these in large part equated to ecclesiastical parishes (see the table below), most of which still exist as part of the Church in Wales.